meowmeowcode/orlok/src/lib.md

 ### Transactions

-Use a closure to execute code in a transaction and return `Ok` to complete the transaction or an error to abort it:
+Use a closure to execute code in a transaction.
+Return `Ok` from the closure to commit the transaction or an error to abort it:

 ```rust
 # use tokio_test;